The Andromeda Nebula: Reception

 The film was considered by some in the Soviet Union as being mildly pornographic at time of release and a review in the magazine of the Communist Party of Great Britain, Marxism Today, fifteen years later, noted the "Russian space tits controversy" as an example of "both increasing boundaries of the permissible as well as showing increased censorship in the early Brezhnev era".

+The society on the alien planet was seen as criticism of the Soviet Union by Soviet authorities.